-PeacePlayers Middle East engages over 500 Palestinian and Israeli youth each year, ages 6-25, in year-round and multi-year basketball training, conflict resolution education and leadership development activities in Israel and the West Bank, with its head office in Tel Aviv – Jaffa.
+PeacePlayers Middle East engages over 500 Palestinian and Israeli youth each year, ages 6-25, in year-round and multi-year basketball training, conflict resolution education and leadership development activities in Israel, with its head office in Tel Aviv – Jaffa.
 Programs are divided into five tiers:

 of participants are more positive about the outgroup following participation

 of participants have confidence in their ability to serve as leaders within PeacePlayers and in their communities

 Recent 8 year randomized control trial study in the Middle East proves the impact of PeacePlayers on building peace between Israelis and Palestinians.

 Neta Patrick joined as Managing Director of PeacePlayers Middle East in March 2020.
 She is an Israeli lawyer with 13 years of experience working for the third sector as a lawyer and an executive director.

 Neta served as Executive Director of Yesh-Din, an Israeli human rights organization working to enhance the rule of law in the occupied territories and protect human rights.